St George's Square

-St George's Square is a prestigious and very long garden square in affluent Pimlico, Central London.
+St George's Square is a very long garden square in affluent Pimlico, Central London.
 It benefits from gardens and a church in its central area.
 Near the northern acute angle, the square is intersected by Lupus Street.
 Pimlico tube station is a short distance east.
 Its north-east side is in effect Belgrave Road and southern side is arterial Grosvenor Road which is lined by a small public garden in front of the River Thames.

 History

 Pimlico's development was started in 1835 by the landowner, the Marquess of Westminster, and the building was supervised by Thomas Cubitt who also designed the gardens.
 St George's Square was originally laid out in 1839 as two parallel streets running north–south but by 1843 had been developed into a formal square lined on two long sides and two sides of an angle in the north.
 It was London's first residential "square" open to the River Thames.
 In 1854 the first residents moved in.
 From the 1840s until 1874 the square had a pier, St George's Wharf, in latter decades its service expanded from watermen whose numbers were already low to steamers.

 Its land was since 1722 in the parish of St George Hanover Square.
 It and the parish were named after the patron saint of England, Saint George.

 In the small riverside garden, Pimlico Gardens, stands a stone statue by John Gibson of William Huskisson MP — the first person run over and killed by a railway engine.
 Huskisson wears a stone Roman senatorial toga.
 It was designed for the Royal Exchange and moved sites in 1915.
 The statue was described by Sir Osbert Sitwell as "boredom rising from the bath".

 The Church of St Saviour (1864) stands at the north end of the square; it was designed by Thomas Cundy the Younger, surveyor for the Grosvenor estate.
-Next to it stands the church hall, housing the kindergarten that once employed Princess Diana.
+Next to it stands the church hall, housing the kindergarten that once employed Diana, Princess of Wales.